 For instance, according to HubSpot, the success of your Instagram posts depends on the day and time of day you decide to publish.
 Research suggests that the best time to post on Instagram is on a Thursday, at 5 AM, 11 AM, 3 PM, and 4 PM.

 Of course, the data is different for other platforms, and it’s important to understand why and how the information is relevant for your target audience.

 In addition to this, social media platforms offer analytics data and tracking tools that can be useful in planning new marketing strategies.
-As a successful online entrepreneur, you must be up to date with everything social media has to offer and learn new methods of promotion.
+A successful online entrepreneurs, you must be up to date with everything social media has to offer and learn new methods of promotion.